xiaodaw/shell-humanities/_episodes/05-loop.md

 ## Nelle's Pipeline: Processing Files

+Add additonal metadata to the file names more descriptive.
+Let's say we're interested in catagorizing the images by whether they were origionally mounted in a glass enclosure.
+This is noted in the slide condition field.
+We'll add the letter 'G' to slides that had the enclosuer and 'N' if they did not.
+We'll use 'X' instead if there was uneven dye fading.
+1411,1143,1148,1149 get G
+1142 gets X
+Everything else gets N

+There is probably a more efficient strategy - but start mby appending N to all files with.
+Then manually change the others to G and X.

 Nelle is now ready to process her data files.
 Since she's still learning how to use the shell, she decides to build up the required commands in stages.